DataDog/integrations-extras/anecdote/README.md

 - Sign into your [Anecdote account][1].
 - Navigate to the Integrations section.
 - Find the Datadog integration and click the delete icon to remove the integration.
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][3].

 ## Data Collected